Designated Lead Person Initial or Induction Training

 Despite being online this is highly interactive training, delivered on Zoom, in 'real-time and live' with two highly experienced Trainers.

-This training will walk you through the role of the Designated Lead Person for Safeguarding, outlined in Keeping Children Safe in Education 2019.
+This training will walk you through the role of the Designated Lead Person for Safeguarding, outlined in the most up to date Keeping Children Safe in Education guidance.
 (This is a training designed for those who work in the Education Sector although addresses the role of the DSL for a range of children's services, settings and groups and well as those working with Adults at Risk).

 We’ll give emphasis to those who have been emotionally upset, mentally disturbed, neglected, abused and traumatised during the lock-down period and the responsibility for services to receive people with emotional insight, sensitivity and care.